drkm43/OPENLC/README.md

 # OPENLC
-Open Source mod designed for FiveM using Rockstar Games GTA IV map assets
+Open Source mod designed for FiveM using Rockstar Games GTA IV EFLC map assets

 How to use